abuttle2/weekend-funtimes/README.md

 ## Description

-### Who is the audience?

-An events planning company that plans weekend events that are either outdoor camping themed events or indoor movie binge watching themed events depending on the weather forecast for that weekend.

 ### Whatt is the problem the product will address?

 We are solving the problem of not having access to a Weekend Funtimes